 In 2003, John joined the Starwood Hotel Group as Director of Catering and Conference Services at the New York City landmark, the Essex House Hotel.
 In 2006, he was instrumental in the rebranding of the beautifully restored Essex House for the Seven Star Jumeirah Brand.

-John came onboard the pre-opening team for Press Lounge and PRINT.
+John came onboard the pre-opening team for The Press Lounge and PRINT.
 Restaurant at Ink48 Hotel as the Director of Sales and Marketing.
-Here he teamed up with Owner & Operator Adam Block to develop New York City’s most elegant rooftop venue, the Press Lounge, which opened in April 2009.
-The newly-opened Press Lounge has already hosted top events including Nadia Swarovski’s CFDA reception for the New Designer Honorees, product launches for JetBLue, Lipton, Olay, Nike and L’Oreal.
+Here he teamed up with Owner & Operator Adam Block to develop New York City’s most elegant rooftop venue, The Press Lounge, which opened in April 2009.
+The newly-opened Press Lounge has already hosted top events including Nadia Swarovski’s CFDA reception for the New Designer Honorees, product launches for JetBlue, Lipton, Olay, Nike and L’Oreal.